 How much sunscreen do I need?

-To ensure you're properly covered, you need to apply seven teaspoons:
+To be properly covered, you need to apply seven teaspoons, one for each section of your body:

 Not applying it often enough (every two hours), not reapplying after swimming or exercising, and inadvertently rubbing it off on clothing, towels and so on can also reduce its effectiveness.